Ally-ops/Ronnie-Scott-s-Charity-for-Kids/README.md

 ## Features

 The website uses Bootstrap4 to define the grid layout, the navigation bar, and the contact form.
 The website consists of four pages: Home, Kids, Parents and Contact.
-The pages use the have the same navigation bar at the top of the page with the name of the business in the left-hand side and links to pages on the right-hand side.
+The pages have the same navigation bar at the top of the page with the name of the business in the left-hand side and links to pages on the right-hand side (these are toggled for mobile devices).
 They all have the same footer with copyright info and links to social media pages; Facebook, Twitter, Instagram and Youtube.

 ## Home